 How do you request an absence?

 Absences which can be planned for must be requested as far in advance as possible.
-If you think your child needs to be taken out of school, you should discuss the reasons with the head teacher as soon as possible.
+If you think your child needs to be taken out of school, you should discuss the reasons with the head teacher as soon as possible, completing an Absence Request Form.
 If the head teacher is satisfied with the evidence (i.e. exceptional circumstances) and the notice period, they will authorise the absence.
 No absences will be authorised immediately before or during the statutory assessment periods.

 For unplanned absences, such as for illness, parents/carers should contact the school as soon as possible to inform them of the situation.
 This can be via telephone: 01931 716274, or email email@example.com

 How does the school deal with lateness?

 Good attendance doesn’t just involve being present in school – it also involves punctuality.
 You also have a responsibility to ensure that your child arrives to school on time, and stays in school during the day.
 All pupils are expected to be in their classrooms at 8:55am every day.
 If pupils are not in their classrooms by 9:05 am, they receive a late mark.
 The school doors are secured at 9:00 am – if pupils are late, they are required to sign in at reception.
 This ensures the security of the school site.

 What does the law says about school attendance?

 All children of compulsory school age must receive a suitable full-time education.
 You are responsible for ensuring this happens, either by registering your child at a school or by making appropriate alternative arrangements.